cloudmesh/cloudmesh-storage/README.md

 * <https://github.com/cloudmesh-community/book/blob/master/vonLaszewski-cloud.epub?raw=true>

-where we also document how to use pyenv virtualenv.
+where we also document how to use pyenv.

 ## Installation